 - Add the rum and vanilla and mix on medium until well combined.

 - Whisk together the eggnog and lemon juice in a measuring cup.
 Add one-third of the dry ingredients and mix on low speed until well combined, but do not over mix.
 Add one-half of the eggnog and mix on medium speed until well combined.
 Add half of the remaining dry ingredients, then the rest of the eggnog.
 Add the remaining the dry ingredients and mix until just combined.
-Scrape the bottom of the bowl and mix on low speed for about 30 seconds.
+Scrape the bottom and sides of the bowl and mix on low speed for about 30 seconds to ensure everything is thoroughly combined.

 - Scoop the batter into the prepared bundt pan.
 Bake for 45-50 minutes until a skewer inserted in the center comes out clean.
-The cake will also begin to pull away from the sides of the pan.
+The cake will also begin to pull away from the sides of the pan once it is removed from the oven.

 - Remove the pan from the oven and cool the cake in the pan for 15 minutes.
 Do not let the cake cool too long in the pan or it will stick.
 Place a cooling rack over the cake pan and invert the cake onto the rack.
 Cool the cake for 90 minutes.